dilkiSewwandi/dilkiSewwandi/README.md

 <h1> Hi there!
 I'm Dilki! </h1>
-<h2> A Computer Science Undergraduate at University of Colombo School of Computing Sri Lanka</h2>
+<h2> A Computer Science Student at University of Colombo School of Computing, Sri Lanka</h2>

 <h3 align="left"> ✉️ Connect with me : </h3>